 Choosing the street as the primary setting for these portraits was not a coincidence.
-The question we ask today is: is the street a safe place for all of us?
+The question I asked was: is the street a safe place for all of us?

-The bodies of transgender people are political, their life is constantly judged, the most common experiences like using a public toilet or walking in the street are an everyday struggle.
+The bodies of transgender people are political.
+Their life is constantly judged, the most common experiences like using a public toilet or walking in the street can be an everyday struggle.
 They do not experience the street with the same peace of mind a cisgender person does.
-When transgender people walk in the street, they are often looked at, called names and in sad cases, aggressed and killed.
+When transgender people walk in the street, they are often looked at, called names and, in sad cases, aggressed and killed.

-By photographing the models in the middle of the road, Emil also questions the viewers' relative privilege and position.
+By photographing the models in the middle of the road, I questioned the viewers' relative privilege and position.
 The big-scale portraits look back at the viewer, exposing them and forcing the same vulnerability onto them.
-The goal of this exhibition is not to accuse, but to create a space where a visual dialogue between the viewer and the work can occur, a space for education and exchange, a space for the true celebration of diversity.
+The goal of this series was not to accuse but to create a space where a visual dialogue between the viewer and the work can occur, a space for education and exchange, a space for the actual celebration of diversity.